-This learning model aims to improve the ability of educational institutions to adapt to the times and respond to public interests without rejecting the traditions and heritage of the Indonesian nation(Munifah et al., 2019).The existence of coordination, of course, so that all educators can exchange information about learning materials that are deemed suitable using the right method, besides that, also strengthens the ties of brotherhood among educators.
-Conversely, if educators have shortcomings such as educators in teaching that are not optimal, methods that are less varied and not to the characteristics of students, and learning that is not what has been planned, the head of the Islamic boarding school will follow up to straighten it again.
-This is if the history of management is analyzed starting from the traditional concept of walking in a one-man show, someone dominates various things in an activity and is based on common sense.
+This learning model aims to improve the ability of educational institutions to adapt to the times and respond to public interests without rejecting Indonesian traditions and heritage (Munifah et al., 2019).
+Coordination is essential, of course, so that all educators can exchange information about learning materials that are deemed suitable using the right method.
+Coordination also strengthens the ties of brotherhood among educators.
+Conversely, if educators have shortcomings, for example, if their teaching practices are not optimal, teaching methods are less varied and not in agreement with student characteristics, and learning is not going according to what has been planned, the head of the Islamic boarding school will follow up to resolve these issues.
+This is if the history of management is analyzed starting from the traditional concept of walking in a one-person show, and someone dominates various things in an activity based on common sense.
 Then developed a management called school base management (Huda et al., 2020).
 TQM can reorient the management system, staff behavior, organizational focus, and service provision processes to students (Mukhopadhyay, 2020).
-So that Pondok Pesantren can organize better, more effective services that meet the learning needs of students.
-Ideally, to realize effective TQM requires good cooperation from all components of the pesantren structure.
-This is the main reason for TQM as a form of improving the quality of education (Sherr & Lozier, 1991).
+This way, the Pondok Pesantren can organize better, more effective services that meet the learning needs of students.
+Ideally, realizing effective TQM requires good cooperation from all components of the pesantren structure.
+This is the prime reason for TQM to be able to improve the quality of education (Sherr & Lozier, 1991).

-Evaluation of the Islamic Boarding School Management-based curriculum at Ma'had Darullughah Wadda'awah Pasuruan
+Evaluation of the Islamic Boarding School Management-based curriculum at Ma’had Darullughah Wadda’awah Pasuruan